dimashn04/bambangshop-receiver-advprog7/README.md

 2. lazy_static serves to make a variable into a singleton which means the variable will only exist 1 in the program.
 In addition, static variables in rust are made immutable by rust unlike in Java which can change its data to ensure thread safety when multi threading.

 #### Reflection Subscriber-2
+1. In my opinion, lib.rs contains information that is needed by other parts of the application.
+Such as Error Response, root URL and singleton of App Configuration.

+2. Yes, due to the design of the code writing that has been done, adding new observer types will be easier to add because the program is open close for such changes.
+For the case of instantiating more than 1 Main App, it can still be done because it is just a matter of registering subscribers to different applications by hitting the appropriate API.

+3. Yes, I think it's very useful.
+With Postman testing or collection, we can know the correctness of our program.
+Collection Postman also helps in verifying whether the program sends a response and runs according to our expectations or not because it uses real data in the application.